English Page

 A Little Bit More on Myself

-Aside from philosophy, I love music (almost everything except classical music and contemporary J-Pop), exercises (running, trekking, and trail running), detective stories, and photography.
+Aside from philosophy, I love exercises (running, trekking, and trail running), listening to music, photography, and reading detective stories.

 Contact